Hudsonsue/GMIT-project-2018-programming-scripting/README.md

 * As this is a new course and, in my worklife I have an interest in student retention, I decided to also document within the 'readme' personal goals, challenges and lessons learned.
 These sections can be found towards the end of this readme.

 ## Exercise files within this repository ##
-*	project brief.pdf – Project Instructions document by Dr Ian McLouglin
+*	project brief.pdf – Project Instructions document by Dr Ian McLoughlin
 *	iris.csv - the Iris dataset used in irisdatset.py [data](https://archive.ics.uci.edu/ml/datasets/iris)[14]
 *	check_iriscsv.py – used as a check to ensure Iris dataset opened OK within repository
 *	irisdataset.py – this contains the majority of the python code for this project.
 Some of the code involves outputs which are saved as: